 where $P$ is a zero-dimensional locally complete intersection subscheme contained in a hyperplane section.
 Then they conjectured that $\mathcal{M}_1$ and $\mathcal{M}_2$ are the only two components.
 In other words, $\mathcal{M}_2$ is an irreducible component of dimension at least $13$ and $\mathcal{M}_1$ and $\mathcal{M}_2$ cover $\mathcal{M}(H, 11)$, where $\mathcal{M}(H,c_2)$ denotes the moduli space of $H$-stable, rank $2$ locally free sheaves on $S$ with fixed determinant isomorphic to $H$ and second Chern class $c_2$. \\

-Our main goal in this article is to prove that a general bundle of rank $2$ over a very general sextic surface with second Chern class $\le 18$ admits a section.
+Our main goal in this article is to prove that a general point of each of irreducible components of $\mathcal M(H,c_2)$ over a very general sextic surface with second Chern class $\le 18$ admits a section.
 We apply it to give a partial proof of the above conjecture made by Mestrano and Simpson.
-Further more the natural questions one can ask are the following:\\ (1) Is the moduli space irreducible for $c_2 \le 10$ ?\\ (2) Can one give an effective bound for $c_2$ such that the moduli space becomes irreducible ?
+Further more the natural questions one can ask are the following:\\ $(1)$ Is the moduli space irreducible for $c_2 \le 10$ ?\\ $(2)$ Can one give an effective bound for $c_2$ such that the moduli space becomes irreducible ?

 Let $S \subset \mathbb{P}^3$ be a very general sextic surface over $\mathbb C$ and $H$ denote the very ample line bundle $\mathcal O_S(1)$.
 The Picard group of $S$ is generated by $H$.
-Let $\mathcal{M}(H,c_2)$ denote the moduli space of $H$-stable rank $2$ locally free sheaves on $S$ with fixed determinant isomorphic to $H$ and second Chern class $c_2$ and $\overline{\mathcal{M}}(H, c_2)$ be the Gieseker-Maruyama moduli space of semistable torsion free sheaves.
+Let $\mathcal{M}(H,c_2)$ denote the moduli space of $H$-stable, rank $2$ locally free sheaves on $S$ with fixed determinant isomorphic to $H$ and second Chern class $c_2$ and $\overline{\mathcal{M}}(H, c_2)$ be the Gieseker-Maruyama moduli space of semistable torsion free sheaves.

 It is known that $\overline{\mathcal{M}}(H, c_2)$ is projective and $\mathcal{M}(H, c_2)$ sits inside $\overline{\mathcal{M}}(H, c_2)$ as an open subset, whose complement is called the \textit{boundary}.